 Who is likely to drown, when, and where?

-statistics from the CDC reported almost 4,000 people had died from
+statistics from the CDC reported more than 38,000 people had died from

-- Statistics are unreliable in regard to those who survive a near
+- Statistics are unreliable in regard to those who survive a drowning

 - Drowning is the third leading cause of accidental death in the United States.

 It is the second leading cause of accidental death

 in school-age children, and the number one cause of death in preschoolers.